 SMALL CLAIMS TECHNICAL ARBITRATIONS Application fees Principal Firms and Related Companies registered for at least 12 months of eligible membership.
 No fee Non-registered Firms. £1000 Other arbitration fees A deposit of £1500 shall be payable upon submission of an application for arbitration.
 An hourly rate shall be charged by the Sole Arbitrator, up to a maximum of £150.
 Fractions of an hour after the first hour shall be charged pro rata.
 A minimum fee of £100 shall be payable.
-The parties must pay all other costs incurred in the course of the arbitration incurred by arbitrators or the Secretariat, such as bank charges, legal fees, first tier recovery costs; when requested.
-All couriered messages or documents etc sent by the Secretariat, will be charged at the rate of £50 per courier.
+The parties must pay all other costs incurred in the course of the arbitration incurred by arbitrators or r the Secretariat, such as bank charges, legal fees, first tier recovery costs; when requested.
+All couriered messages or documents etc sent by the Secretariat, will be charged at the rate of £50 per c ourier.
 The only expenses an arbitrator will be entitled to claim are courier fees, up to a maximum of £50 unless substantiated with a receipt.
+When an arbitration case is cancelled the Secretariat shall take a percentage of the stamping charge, bas sed on the claimant's membership status, as an "administrative fee" which will be taken out of the deposit at the following rates: After request for arbitration and deposit obtained 25% 2.
+During submission stage 50% 3.
+After submission stage 75% Bank charges, postal charges and legal fees will also be recovered.